Does the Writing Workshop Still Work?

 - 210 x 148 (A5)

-This book explores the effectiveness of the workshop in the Creative Writing classroom, and looks beyond the question of whether or not the workshop works to address the issue of what an altered pedagogical model might look like.
-In visualising what else is possible in the workshop space, the sixteen chapters collected in ‘Does the Writing Workshop Still Work?’ cover a range of theoretical and pedagogical topics and explore the inner workings and conflicts of the workshop model.
-The needs of a growing and diverse student population are central to the chapter authors’ consideration of non-normative pedagogies.
-The book is a must-read for all teachers of Creative Writing, as well as for researchers in Creative Writing Studies.
+This book explores the effectiveness of the writing workshop in the Creative Writing classroom, searching beyond the question of whether or not the workshop works to consider alternative pedagogical models.
+The needs of a growing and diverse student population are central to the contributors' consideration of non-normative pedagogies.
+This book is a must-read for all teachers of Creative Writing.

 A remarkable new collection of essays about the theory, practice, design, and reinvention of peer-review components in writing-courses.
 The expertise and range of experience represented by the contributors is astonishing.
 This is a bountiful offering indeed.